MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 2 - Create a Container Image

 Now that a container has been created and modified, an image can be made from this container.
-This image will behave like a snapshot of the container and can be re-deployed many times, each time creating a new container.
+This image will behave like a snapshot of the container and can be re-deployed many times.
 To see a list of containers that have been created on the host run the following.

 ```
 docker ps –a